Skip to main content

 Add Custom Data Fields

-Alongside the code, you will need to inform the platform to expect these metrics.
+Alongside the code, you will need to inform the platform to expect these metrics and you can do this as part of completing the 'Create' form and more info on how to do this is found here.

 This will unlock the Non-binomial / Continuous Metric reporting that will make this data valuable.